 Fostering trust is a priority of Yale.
-That’s why we have developed the Community Engagement Team.
-Under the leadership of Chief Ronnell Higgins, Officer Martin Parker and Officer Martha Ross engage with student groups, residential colleges, athletics department, New Haven communities, and others to be aware of campus needs and concerns.
+The Community Engagement Team interacts with student groups, residential colleges, the athletics department, New Haven communities, and others to be aware of campus needs and concerns.
 The team works collaboratively with community members to address issues and concerns.

 New Haven Community Police Partnership

 Selected members of the Yale Police have been assigned to partner with the New Haven Police Department and participate in regularly scheduled community management team meetings in neighborhoods bordering Yale.
-The local Community Management Team meetings are held once a month in each of New Haven’s police districts to provide a forum for city representatives, businesses, and residents to share information and address neighborhood issues.
+The community management team meetings are held monthly in the New Haven’s police districts to provide a forum for city representatives, businesses, and residents to share information and address neighborhood issues.